karenhodgkinson/portfolio/README.md

 - An example of a portfolio piece page should be complete.
 - And any other unique pages: about, contact, etc. should also be complete.

+### Critiques

+We’ll be performing critiques to get a grade for this project. *More details below, in the “Hand-in” section.*

+*There will be two weeks where critiques can be performed: Week 5 or Week 6.
+Pick whichever week works best for you.*

 ---

 ## Marking rubric